Reimagining Talent Supply Chain based on Empirical Research and Practice Evidence

 L4 — System Parameters

-197 functional + 15 non-functional HRTech capabilities: skills taxonomy, attrition prediction, AI matching...
+197 HRTech capabilities — the system layer underneath every higher metric: skills taxonomy, attrition prediction, AI matching...

 The enablement chain flows bottom-up: L4 enables L3, L3 drives L2, L2 determines L1.
 The diagnostic chain flows top-down: trace any board-level problem to the exact system capability that is missing.